 My friend and I stayed for a couple days, and had an absolute blast.
 We white water rafted on one of the hairiest rivers I have ever been on in my life, went zip lining through the canopy, visited a snake farm and did some fishing, but the place was still way too remote for my personal taste.
 I need a little more variety and some familiar faces, before I can call a place home, as I was really looking more for a community feel, and less of a tourist place.
 Being in the rain forest, it was still very hot and humid, but not quite as devastating as the Osa Peninsula where I started this trip.

 There is a little town down the hill called Quepos.
 It was an armpit then and it’s still an armpit now, but what a great place to consume a boat load of beer.
 There are two amazing restaurants though, situated on the hillside near the hotel.
 The first one is an old train car from the 1800’s that they have converted with tables, chairs and a bar, and they have live music regularly playing the local tunes.
 The second is a retired Military cargo plane that supposedly was used by Oliver North when we “weren’t” running guns to the Nicaraguans.
 The Liberia airport was also built by the CIA but that’s for another Newsletter as well, so stay tuned and check back later.
-Although I was only in this country for a few days, I felt totally relaxed.
+Although this trip to Costa Rica only lasted a few days, I felt totally relaxed.
 It seemed like the stress had just been completely sucked out of my body, and I hadn’t even ordered my first massage yet.
 Maybe it was a combination of the booze and the physical exertion from all the tour stuff we had done, but I have never slept better in my life.

 Since there were no shades or curtains on our tree house room, we awoke at the first crack of light, sometime around 5 am.
 As I lay in bed, slowly coming out of my rum induced fog, I had this strange feeling I was being watched.
 You know what I am talking about; the hair on your neck seems to be standing up.
 I whipped around, and sure enough, there were about a dozen squirrel monkeys sitting on the railing, checking me out in my underwear.
 As I got up to start my day, I realized that everything we had left outside, overnight, was gone.
 My bathing suit, towel and T-shirt, that I hung over the railing, along with my new flip flops I had bought just before coming down, had all been pilfered in the middle of the night.